What is the Welfare Loan?

 We do not charge any interest on the loan, and we will work with you to organise a repayment timetable that takes into account your circumstances.

 How does the process work?

-- Log into the website to request a meeting, including dates you can meet with staff either at the Students' Uniion Hub at Mile End or the BLSA Building at Whitechapel (you will need to log in to the website to access the form).
+- Fill out the form linked below to request a meeting, indicating which dates you are available to meet with staff at the Students' Union Hub at Mile End or the BLSA Building at Whitechapel (you will need to log in to the website to access the form).

 Why do we offer a loan?

-The loan was introduced because our students decided to ban payday loan companies from operating on campus.
-The Students' Union and University has a responsibility to safeguard students on campus from being exploited by unethical, dangerous methods of securing short-term financial liquidity when difficulties arise.
-We have introduced a loan so that students who are struggling can come to a responsible lender, and if necessary access services beyond the loan to help with longer-term financial insecurity.
+The loan was introduced after our students voted to ban payday loan companies from operating on campus.
+The Students' Union and University have a responsibility to safeguard students on campus from being exploited by unethical, dangerous methods of securing money when difficulties arise.
+We introduced the loan so that students who are struggling can come to a responsible lender, and if necessary access additional services to help with longer-term financial difficulties.